tdtin95/smartchoice/README.md

 - Use Spring IoC container to inject the dependency
 - Dependency is injected via constructor or setter
 ### DRY (Don't repeat your self)
-- Encapsulate business logic, calculated functions, etc. in on place and reuse it
+- Encapsulate business logic, calculated functions, etc. in one place and reuse it
 ### Single Responsibility Principle
 - Divide system to services, each service serves for an only responsibility.
 Service is organized by layers, each class in layzer has only one reponsibility.
 ### SOC (Separation of Concerns)